Code Red Extreme Heat Season Is Here, City Health Department Says

 BALTIMORE (WJZ) — Baltimore city’s health department announced the start of the Code Red Extreme Heat season Monday.

 Code Red Extreme Heat is a multi-agency effort to address the impact of extreme heat on city residents.
-The city agencies will educate the public about the effects of sustained heat on their health as well as provide community outreach on energy assistance programs.READ MORE: Joppa Man Charged After Gun Found In Carry-On At BWI Security Checkpoint
+The city agencies will educate the public about the effects of sustained heat on their health as well as provide community outreach on energy assistance programs.READ MORE: Hogan Criticizes Scott's Decision To Keep Baltimore's Indoor Mask Mandate

 “Excessive heat is the leading weather-related killer in the United States.
 The effects of extreme excessive heat are exacerbated in urban areas related to population density and the heat island effect due to construction and asphalt,” said Commissioner of Health Dr. Letitia Dzirasa.
 “Extreme heat is particularly dangerous to young children, older adults, and those with chronic medical conditions.
 I encourage all residents to take the necessary steps to protect themselves as well as their families, neighbors, pets.”

 When the heat index is 105ºF or greater, the city will issue a Code Red Extreme Heat Alert.
 This triggers the opening of cooling centers around the city.
 The city will make modifications for COVID-19 this year as well.
-Residents can call 311 for a list of cooling centers by them or go to the health department’s website.READ MORE: Two Early Morning Shootings Reported In Baltimore Monday
+Residents can call 311 for a list of cooling centers by them or go to the health department’s website.READ MORE: 2 Charles County Deputies Shot In Police-Involved Shooting, Suspect Dead

 Heat can claim lives.
 People can feel ill after several days of exposure to heat.
 Older adults are at increased risk.
 There’s a potential of death from cardiovascular disease, respiratory illness, and stroke.